VeryBadFrags/verybadfrags.github.io/_posts/2019-04-14-play-age-of-empires-iii-on-linux.md

 * Install the game, **run it once**, then exit when you get to the CD key input

-{% include image.html url="/assets/aoe3/key-input.png" description="This is painful" %}
+{% include image.html url="/assets/aoe3/key-input.png" alt="Input form for the game CD Key" description="This is painful" %}

 * Install **[winetricks](https://github.com/Winetricks/winetricks)** if you don't already have it (you can also find it in *apt*)